About VeKind – A Future Vegan Reality

 3) Being VeKind includes… being Kind and Healthy (obviously Non-Violent) toward all other sentient beings.
 Being VeKind is being Non-

-“Do to others (sentient beings) what you want them to do to you!”
+what you want others to do to you!”

 Being VeKind is not a religion, nor an “ism.”